 In order to practice predicting attacks while sparring, consider how every motion can be slowed down significantly.
 When an attack comes your way, recognize that you have time to foresee the attack and plan a defensive move.
 Once countering attacks at a slow speed becomes natural, faster attacks will also be easily avoided.

 Timing and accuracy are what transforms a good fighter into a great fighter.
 With proper timing, you can win a fight with fewer offensive moves using less energy.

 For example, when considering a baseball player who completely misses the ball by swinging too early or late, it makes no difference if he attempts to connect with the ball—any energy directed to swinging is ultimately futile.
 The same sentiment holds true in Krav Maga.
 To throw the best strikes, you need to hit your opponent at the right time and at the right place.
-A major reason why Krav Maga is considered the best self-defense system is its focus on timing and distance.
+A major reason why Krav Maga self defense is considered the best is its focus on timing and distance.

 Keeping the Proper Distance

 Kicks and punches can be rendered ineffective and weak by striking from the wrong distance.
 By stepping into or away from strikes, you can minimize the damage you take and maximize the power of each strike.
 Trying to hit a moving target emphasizes the importance of distance, timing, and prediction.
 Knowing where your opponent will be and when he or she intends to strike will allow you to avoid hits while reinforcing yours.